 “Notaire fees” is the term given to all the taxes and registration charges that a buyer incurs when purchasing a property.
 In fact, the Notaire retains less than 1% for their services, (with the rest made up of 5.5% tax on the purchase, costs to register and authenticate certain documents and costs to verify other matters related to the purchase).
 You should budget 7% of the total property value to cover these fees so keep this in mind when estimating the price of a property.

-The good news is that retaining your own Notaire will not increase the professional fee and if there are two Notaires (one for you, one for the seller), the fees are shared between them.
-Normally, a lawyer is not engaged unless there are specific questions; Notaires play the role of legal advisor.
+The good news is that retaining your own Notaire will not increase the professional fee, normally, a separate lawyer is not engaged unless there are specific questions; Notaires play the role of legal advisor.

 For more information: